SkyDev125/logseq/pages/IST___2___1___SO___Virtual Addressing.md

 				- Replaces the current block with an equal or smaller block from swap
 				- the process wont use all the memory allocated for it. internal fragmentation too.
 		- Pagination
+			- Split in multiple small pages
+			- Each process thinks it has the entire memory for itself.
+			- Page table converts the logical
 			- Pros
 				- Programmer doesnt need to worry about any virtual memory -
+				-
 		-